 Can the Mediterranean Diet Help Me Lose Weight?

 Everyone should be eating healthy fats (see my article about the different types of fat and their sources) and eating a lot of fresh, minimally processed foods.

 As with any “diet,” the answer is yes and no. It depends on how rigid you are with your diet and whether or not you exercise, too.
 However, keep in mind that this particular diet is not as rigid as others.
 If you start eating “Mediterranean style” and it helps you eat more fruit, veggies, and healthy fats, you probably will see weight loss.

-The beauty of this diet is that you can ask yourself, “What is the Mediterranean diet for me?”
-If your goals are to lose weight, you can eat this diet with that in mind.
+The beauty of this is that you can ask yourself, “What is the Mediterranean diet for me?”
+If your goals are to lose weight, you can give this a try with that in mind.
 It’s all you, boo.

 Because as we know, a calorie deficit is ultimately what leads to weight loss.

 Related Reading: Is Low-Carb Really The Way to Go for Weight Loss?